 - Updated: September 20, 2022

 - This page features 3 Cited Research Articles

 Why Might Bonds Not Work For Some People?

 Historically, bonds have been a staple for income-focused investors and a fundamental aspect of many retirement portfolios.
 These fixed-rate loans provide a predictable source of income and serve as a stabilizing force during times of economic stress.

-While they are still an important asset class and can be a valuable aspect of your personal finance strategy, bonds have lost much of their luster since the Great Recession of 2007.
+While they are still an important asset class and can be a valuable aspect of your personal finance strategy, bonds have lost much of their luster since the Great Recession.
 Persistently low interest rates and indications of diminished diversification benefit have prompted many investors to seek higher-yielding alternatives.